NeniscaMaria/Expense_tracker/README.md

 ->search transactions by date,hour,category,type or description ->actions when hovering/clicking slices of piecharts in the status meniu

+What I learned:
+->how to create statistics and display them in charts + interraction with charts ->UI interaction and a bit of UI design
 *The comments in the main.cpp file show a glimpse in the thinking process and the steps taken during the development of the application